At Sandy Springs swearing-in, mayor spotlights water, housing policies - Reporter Newspapers

 At the swearing-in ceremony, Paul repeated some of his longstanding statements about the need for housing affordable to first responders and teachers.
 That “workforce,” or middle-income, housing is the main type of affordability articulated in existing city policy priorities.
 But Paul also spoke with new emphasis about lower-income affordability, saying the corridor must be affordable to “middle- and working-class families” and citing retail workers as among those the city must find ways to retain as citizens.

-He said he spoken with “housing experts and community leaders” in recent months about housing redevelopment and that he will convene a “citizens experts task force” to advise the city on policies.
+He said he has spoken with “housing experts and community leaders” in recent months about housing redevelopment and that he will convene a “citizens experts task force” to advise the city on policies.